IN THE NEWS

 October 10, 2020 – Increasing voter turnout and encouraging more community involvement has been a major focal point for the Orlando Magic during these tough, uncertain times.

-October 8, 2020 – Tallahassee has been in hand-wringing harrumphing high dudgeon of late over the prospect that former convicted felons might possibly be able to cast a ballot in the November election.
+October 8, 2020 – Tallahassee has been in hand-wringing harrumphing high dudgeon of late over the prospect that former convicted felons (returning citizens) might possibly be able to cast a ballot in the November election.

 October 8, 2020 – Sports and social activism have long gone hand-in-hand: Often in America’s history, the field or the court has been a more level playing field for Black Americans than in civil rights, housing, justice and government.